Sahil0976/Links-Sharing/README.md

 - `stats`: Check bot usage and other statistics! 📊
 - `addfsub`: Add a force subscribe channel. ➕
 - `rmfsub`: Remove the force subscribe channel. ➖
-- `fsub`: Show the current force subscribe channel. ℹ️
+- `fsub`: Show the current force subscribe channel.

 ---

 ## 🧑‍💻 Credits

 This bot is powered by **[Seishiro Nagi](https://t.me/The_Seishiro_Nagi)** 🙏.
 Huge thanks to **Seishiro Nagi** for the awesome creation and constant support! 🔥

+Dynamic Force Subscribe system implemented by [TheZake](https://github.com/pickaxi).

 ---